Einsteinish/Birthday-problem/README.md

 **What is the probability that, in a group of $n$ people, at least two people share the same birthday?**

+or

+**How many people must be in a room for a 50% chance that at least two share a birthday?**

 ![Probability of Sahred Birthday](images/birthday-p(n).png) For the plot, use the following code, [View `birthday.py`](Python/birthday.py).